spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation.rst

      .. important::

+        Make sure to install WSL1.
+SCT can work with WSL2, but the installation procedure described here refers to WSL1.
+        If you are comfortable with installing SCT with WSL2, please feel free to do so.

-        Make sure to install the Ubuntu 18.04 LTS distro.
+        When asked what Linux versin to install, select the Ubuntu 18.04 LTS distro.

 #.
 Environment preparation